emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [X] - Pass goal_id to goalfrom to patch the right goal [X] - Goal needs to handle case of no goal
-[] - Have a goal created if no goal is present
+[X] - Have a goal created if no goal is present
-    [] - update state on completion
 [] - Have goal update state and not refresh page on form submit [] - Get logout button to work